Bosonic quantum Fourier codes: Stabilization and error correction

 are orthogonal.\footnote{This holds more generally for any state $|\psi\rangle_M$ of the multiplicity register with real amplitudes: $|\psi\rangle = c |0\rangle + s |1\rangle$.
 Recalling that $\langle k_{i^m \alpha}|\ell_{i^n \alpha}\rangle = \delta_{k,\ell} \delta_{m,n}$ for $k,\ell, m, n \in \{0,1\}$ and the choice $\alpha =\sqrt{\pi/2}$, it is direct to check that the states

 are all orthogonal.
 This implies that the Knill-Laflamme conditions are satisfied for the approximate Kraus operators $\{ \1, \hat{a}_1, \hat{a}_2\}$ of the loss channel in the low-loss regime.
 The true Kraus operators have an additional factor $\sqrt{1-\gamma}^{\ \hat{n}_{1} + \hat{n}_2}$ that maps the coherent state $|g\a\rangle$ of the constellation to $|\sqrt{1-\gamma} g\a\rangle$, but the orthogonality remains approximately satisfied for a loss parameter $\gamma \ll 1$. } This is similar to the 4-legged cat qubit and the pair-cat code that can also correct a single photon loss (in either mode for the pair-cat code).
 This optimality is confirmed by computing the performance of the Petz-recovery map of this code for the pure-loss channel: see Fig.~\ref{fig:infidelity}.
 More precisely, the idea to assess the performance of a code against the pure-loss channel is to compute its fidelity of entanglement.
 Starting with a maximally entangled state $|\Phi\rangle_{AR} = \frac{1}{\sqrt{2}} (|00\rangle_{AR} + |11\rangle_{AR})$ between a register $A$ and a reference $R$, one successively encodes system $A$ in the code via the encoding map $\mathcal{E}: |\ell\rangle \mapsto |\widehat{\ell,0}\rangle$, sends it through the pure-loss channel $\mathcal{N}$ and then performs a recovery map $\mathcal{R}$.
 The entanglement fidelity is then defined as the fidelity $F_{\mathrm{ent}}$ between the output state $(\mathcal{RNE} \otimes \mathrm{id}) (|\Phi\rangle \langle \Phi|)$ and the initial state $|\Phi\rangle$.
 Often, one considers the optimal recovery map and the corresponding fidelity can be computed by solving a semidefinite program~\cite{FSW07}.
 Here, one takes instead the slightly suboptimal recovery map called the \textit{Petz map} that still offers good performance~\cite{pet88,GLM22} and is easy to compute~\cite{ZHL24}.
 Details can be found in Appendix \ref{sec:fid}.
+Fig.~\ref{fig:infidelity} compares the performance of the 2-mode Fourier code with the other three encodings mentioned previously: the 4-legged single mode cat code, the 2-repetition cat code and the pair-cat code.
+All these codes, except for the 2-repetition cat code, admit a sweet spot for the value $\alpha$, and perform similarly for this value.
+By contrast, the 2-repetition cat code gets worse for larger amplitudes.
+This is expected since losing a single photon leads to an uncorrectable error and the probability of a single-photon loss increases with $\alpha$.

 Finally, the Gram matrix $\Gamma$ becomes diagonal in the Fourier basis exactly for values of $\alpha$ of the form $\sqrt{\frac{p \pi}{2}}$ for some integer $p$.
 In that case, it means that the encoding $|\ell\rangle \mapsto |\widehat{\ell, \Omega}\rangle$ for an arbitrary state $|\Omega\rangle$ coincides exactly with the covariant encoding of \cite{DL24}.